 Stop for oysters in Arcade before using ancient stone paths to cycle through the forests and villages to the city of Pontevedra, a city full of intriguing squares and buildings.
 The next town of note is Caldas de Reis, where you can test the temperature of the thermal waters.
 Pretty Padrón is where St. James is said to have been buried.
 Try the famous peppers here then pedal on to your ultimate destination of Santiago de Compostela.

-🌤️ Seasonal Notes: This itinerary can be booked from March 1st through October 31st each year, with the low season in March, April, May, and October; midseason in June and September; and high season in July and August.
+You can book this itinerary from March 1st through October 31st each year.
+The low season is in March, April, May, and October.
+The midseason is in June and September and the high season is in July and August.

-In terms of weather, April, May, June, September, and October are the ideal months for a walking holiday to northern Portugal.
+April, May, June, September, and October are the ideal months for a walking holiday to northern Portugal.
 In spring and autumn, there is always a chance of experiencing some rain.
-Days can be warm and sunny or chilly and possibly windy, especially on the coast, so come prepared for changeable conditions.
+The temperature can be warm and sunny, or chilly and possibly windy, especially on the coast.
+So, come prepared for changeable conditions.
 May, June, and September tend to be warmer with less chance of rain.
 July and August are usually the hottest months, with temperatures regularly exceeding 30 degrees Celsius.

 Traveling during the low or mid-seasons is generally considered to be a sustainable tourism practice as it helps with tourism dispersal – spreading out where tourists go and how their money supports locals throughout the year.